 Support is an integral part of any successful IT operation and should be responsible for more than just answering tickets.
-Your organization’s staff should not be burdened by unexpected IT interruptions, but when these issues occur, the support team should be able to provide swift and friendly resolution.
+Unexpected IT interruptions should not burden your organization’s staff, but when these issues occur, the support team should be able to provide swift and friendly resolution.
 This keeps your employees happy and productive.

 SUCCESSFUL IT MEANS EVERY PIECE

-The Framework for Successful IT was developed to provide a blueprint for what a fully capable IT organization looks like.
+The Framework for Successful IT was developed to provide a blueprint for how a fully capable IT organization should look.
 Whether you choose to outsource your IT or to operate IT in-house, the necessity of these four principles does not change.